CSCfi/beacon-python/docs/permissions.rst

 Handling Permissions
 ====================

-By default there are three types of permissions:
+As per Beacon specification there are three types of permissions:

 * ``PUBLIC`` - data available for anyone;
 * ``REGISTERED`` - data available for users registered on a service for special credentials